Varun9069/Portfolio/README.md

 ## Current Project
-### Did Expectations of Upward Social Mobility Post-COVID Predict Higher Life Satisfaction?
+### Do Expectations of Upward Social Mobility Post-COVID Predict Higher Life Satisfaction?

 - In times of socio-economic and healtlh system stability, expectations of climbing the social ladder have been linked to greater life satisfaction.
 - However, it is unclear whether this relationship is maintained after a significant global crises that creates system instability.